 Program Entrance Requirements: This is a limited access program.
 Students are required to complete a supplemental application and meet specific criteria.
 Please click here for more information.

 Program Description: The Associate in Science Degree Dental Hygiene Program is designed to prepare the student for a career as a Registered Dental Hygienist.
-The Dental Hygiene program is a unique 1 + 1 program format and is designed to offer students employment skills as both a Certified Dental Assistant and a Registered Dental Hygienist.
-Students must first complete the 12-month Commission on Dental Accreditation (CODA) accredited Dental Assisting Program.
-The Dental Assisting program must be listed in CODA database of accredited dental assisting programs.
-Graduates from the CODA-accredited Dental Assisting Program who have successfully completed the Dental Assisting National Board (DANB) Examination and met the program prerequisite requirements are eligible to apply to the 12-month Dental Hygiene Program.
-The student has up to three years from the date of graduation from the CODA accredited Dental Assisting program to apply to the Dental Hygiene program.
-Students in the Dental Hygiene Program will be qualified to take the National Board of Dental Hygiene Exam (NBDHE) and the Commission on Dental Competency Assessments (CDCA) state practical licensing examination.
-Upon passing both examinations, the graduate is licensed as a Registered Dental Hygienist (RDH) in the State of Florida.
-Broward College awards an Associate in Science Degree in Dental Hygiene to each student who satisfactorily completes the required 12-month dental hygiene course of study (88 credits).
+The Dental Hygiene program is a unique 1 + 1 program format and is designed to offer students employable skills as both a Certified Dental Assistant and a Registered Dental Hygienist.
+Students must first complete the 12-month American Dental Association (ADA) accredited Dental Assisting Program.
+The Dental Assisting program must be listed in the Florida Department of Education database of post-secondary courses at public vocational-technical centers, community colleges, colleges, universities and participating non-public institutions.
+Graduates from the Dental Assisting Program are qualified to take the Dental Assisting National Board (DANB) Examination.
+Upon successful completion of this examination, the graduate becomes a Certified Dental Assistant (CDA).

 With the completion of the Dental Assisting ATD Program and the appropriate course pre-requisites, the CDA student may apply to the 12-month Dental Hygiene Program.
 The student has up to three years from the date of Dental Assisting graduation to be admitted to the Dental Hygiene program.
 Students in the Dental Hygiene Program will be qualified to take the Dental Hygiene National Board and upon graduation the Commission on Dental Competency Assessments (CDCA) state practical licensing examination.
 Upon passing both examinations, the graduate is licensed as a Registered Dental Hygienist (RDH) in the State of Florida.
 Broward College awards an Associate in Science Degree in Dental Hygiene to each student who satisfactorily completes the required 12-month dental hygiene course of study.